saikrishnasanda/bigdata/README.md

 ## Results
 ### What is the actual value of the price and predicted value of the price of the house?
 Here the main aim to display the results by showing the comparision between the actual median_house_price vs predicted median_house_price.
 The scatter plot explains all the comparison between the values.
 The results are displayed below.

+The nodes represents in the scatter plot are in the high positive corelation with 85 percentage of root squared values where the plots are present in one cluster displays the best accuracy of the median_house_price.
 ![alt text](https://github.com/saikrishnasanda/bigdata/blob/main/Project%20Files/Results/prediction.png)